 OncoCEE-BR is a Laboratory Developed Test, and our planned CTC and ctDNA tests would be Laboratory Developed Tests.
 FDA clearance or approval is not currently required to offer these types of tests in our laboratory once they have been clinically and analytically validated.
 We seek licenses and approvals for our laboratory facility and for our LDTs from the appropriate regulatory authorities, such as the Centers for Medicare & Medicaid Services, or CMS, which oversees CLIA, and various state regulatory bodies.
 Certain states, such as New York, require us to obtain state licensure in order for us to perform testing on specimens taken from patients or received from ordering physicians from those states.
 As part of this process, the State of New York requires validation of our tests.
-We are currently in the process of addressing the requirements for licensure in New York, and we expect to have soon re-obtained all required licenses and approvals from all other states requiring licensure for out-of-state laboratories.
-(We were required to re-license in these other states as a result of our July 2013 reincorporation to Delaware.)
+We are currently in the process of addressing the requirements for licensure in New York, and we expect to have reobtained by the end of 2013 all required licenses and approvals from all other states requiring licensure for out-of-state laboratories.
+(We were required to relicense in these other states as a result of our July 2013 reincorporation to Delaware.)

 We believe, based on research showing that approximately 54% of new cancers occur in persons age 65 and older and that almost all Americans age 65 and older are enrolled in Medicare, that a substantial portion of the patients for whom we would expect to perform cancer diagnostic tests in the future will have Medicare as their primary medical insurance.
 Only in November 2013 did we first directly bill any payor for physician-ordered testing; until May 2013, our commercialization partner Clarient was responsible for all billing associated with our tests.
 We do not have data for Clarient's billing and collection experience with respect to our test, because Clarient paid us a contracted amount per test performed regardless of their billing and collections.
-From May to December 2013, we performed an average of 1-3 physician-ordered tests per month (in addition to the 20-30 tests per month which we have been performing since January 2013 for a clinical utility study with investigators at the Dana-Farber Cancer Institute).
-Billing for physician-ordered tests is now handled for us by a non-Clarient billing service provider.
-In November and December 2013, we invoiced, through this service provider, for 13 physician-ordered tests.
-Of these, 8 were billed to private third-party payors and 5 were billed to Medicare.
-We have not yet had any response or adjudication from any payor as to the bills submitted in late 2013.
-Accordingly, we do not yet have any data regarding reimbursement history or collectability experience.
-In addition, we believe the sample size of 13 is too small to be the basis for any conclusion about our ongoing payor mix.
+From May to early November 2013, we performed an average of 2-3 physician-ordered tests per month (in addition to the 20-30 tests per month which we have been performing since January 2013 for a clinical utility study with investigators at the Dana-Farber Cancer Institute).
+Billing was processed in early November 2013 for 4 of these physician-ordered tests, after partial completion of the transition of the billing function to a non-Clarient billing service provider.
+All 4 tests were billed to private third-party payors.
+We have not yet had any response or adjudication from any payor as to the bills submitted in November 2013, and we have not yet directly billed Medicare for any testing.